rewardinsight/.github/pull_request_template.md

 - [ ] Microservice
 - [ ] Feature
 - [ ] Other

-## Logging and Monitoing
-### What logging has been included?
-- [ ] If an error occurs logging is output that would help diasgnose the issue
-- [ ] The id of the customer effected is recorded or other helpful information
-- [ ] The outward call that failed was recorded (if applicable)
-- [ ] The response was recorded (if applicable)
-- [ ] Are these logs visible in datadog?
-- [ ] Alerts are set up
-- [ ] Informative level logs are set up
-- [ ] Debug level logs are set up
-- [ ] Error level logs are set up
-- [ ] These logs have been tested and confirmed

 ### Other
 - [ ] There are comments in your code to explain your 'why'? (not how)